rkalz/xbmc4xbox/branches/addons/xbmc/lib/libPython/python/Doc/tutorial/classes.rst

 A piece of Python code that expects a particular abstract data type can often be passed a class that emulates the methods of that data type instead.
-For instance, if you have a function that formats some data from a file object, you can define a class with methods :meth:`read` and :meth:`readline` that get the data from a string buffer instead, and pass it as an argument.
+For instance, if you have a function that formats some data from a file object, you can define a class with methods :meth:`read` and :meth:`!readline` that get the data from a string buffer instead, and pass it as an argument.

 ..
 (Unfortunately, this technique has its limitations: a class can't define